 Live F1 2018 TV Coverage

-Fox Sports: Foxtel enters the second-year of a five year agreement, which means at least ten of this year’s races will be broadcast exclusive and Live on the pay-TV provider, which includes their online streaming platform Foxtel Now.
-Last season Fox Sports 506 was the true “home of motorsport in Australia”, and that shouldn’t change here in 2018.
-As seen in the Live TV schedule at the bottom of this page, Foxtel will telecast live, and in HD where available, all twenty-one F1 Grand Prix events, as well as every qualifying race and scheduled practice run.
-Starting with the Australian Grand Prix in Melbourne in late March, and finishing the season with the Abu Dhabi Grand Prix festival in the UAE in late November.
+Fox Sports: Foxtel enters the second-year of a five year agreement, which means all twenty-one of this year’s races will be broadcast live and exclusive on the telco provider, which includes their online streaming platform Foxtel Now.
+Last season Fox Sports 506 was the true “home of motorsport in Australia”, and that doesn’t change here in 2018.
+As seen in the TV schedule at the bottom of this page, Foxtel will telecast LIVE, and in HD where available, all twenty-one F1 Grand Prix events, as well as every qualifying race and formal practice session.
+Starting with the Australian Grand Prix in Melbourne in late March, and finishing the season with the Abu Dhabi Grand Prix festival in the UAE in late November, each and every championship race will be shown ad-break free.

-This year’s Grand Prix in Australia takes on greater significance, as it’s not only the first weekend of the new F1 season, it offers local favourite Daniel Ricciardo an opportunity to get his 2018 off to a torrid start with a win or visit to the podium.
+This year’s Grand Prix in Monaco takes on greater significance, as it’s not only the sixth fixture of the F1 season, it offers local favourite Daniel Ricciardo an opportunity to kick his 2018 season into high gear with a win or visit to the podium.
 Ricciardo will look to battle Lewis Hamilton, Sebastian Vettel, Valtteri Bottas and company, as he seeks to contend for a place among the Driver’s Championship after he fell off the pace last season, finishing fifth in the standings, and you can watch each practice and qualifying session, as well as the race in HD, ad-break free, on Fox Sports.
+The Monaco Grand Prix is unique in that practice 1 & 2 are held on Thursday, with the remaining events scheduled for Saturday and Sunday.

 Live F1 GP Streaming Options

-Each and every Formula One weekend will be broadcast on Fox Sports, and will be available to live stream to eligible mobile devices using Foxtel Go, as well online with Foxtel Now which has no lock-in contract so you can leave or join at your convenience.
-For added convenience, the Foxtel Now 2 weeks free trial can also be paused until you need it again.
+Each and every Formula One weekend will be broadcast on Fox Sports, and will be available to live stream to eligible mobile devices using the Foxtel Go App, as well online with Foxtel Now which has no lock-in contract so you can join or leave whenever you wish.
+For added convenience, the 2-weeks free Foxtel Now online streaming TV trial can also be paused until you need it again.

-So while you can likely watch the F1 Grand Prix Free to Air live ten times here in 2018, Fox Sports will broadcast all twenty-one exciting weekends Live and in HD, including the Australian GP (March 23-25) and Bahrain Grand Prix (April 6-8).
-Foxtel also has the most extensive Live coverage of the V8 Supercars championship, and every championship MotoGP race, so you may wish to review their latest entertainment packages.
+So while you can watch the F1 Grand Prix Free to Air live just once here in 2018, Fox Sports will broadcast all twenty-one exciting weekends Live and in HD, including the Monaco Grand Prix (May 24-27) and Canadian GP (June 8-10).
+Foxtel also has the most extensive Live coverage of the V8 Supercars championship (Darwin Supersprint: June 15-17), and every championship MotoGP race, so you may wish to review their latest entertainment packages.

 Foxtel Now- 2 Week Free Trial Offer